 What Are the Uses of PPE-PS?

-- Process engineering equipment: Components in pumps, valves, water meters, hot water tanks, and water softeners leverage the hydrolytic stability at elevated temperatures of PPE-PS.
+- Process engineering equipment: PPE-PS is used for wetted components in pumps, valves, water meters, hot water tanks, and water softeners.

-- Electrical equipment: Instrument panels, bulb sockets, capacitor casings, smoke detectors, and cable connectors make use of the high-temperature resistance of PPE-PS.
+- Electrical equipment: PPE-PS is used for instrument panels, bulb sockets, capacitor casings, and cable connectors.

-- Medical equipment: PPE-PS is easily sterilized due to its high-temperature resistance and as such can be used for reusable medical devices.
+- Medical equipment: PPE-PS is easily sterilized due to its high temperature resistance and can, therefore, be used for reusable medical devices.

 What Are the Advantages of PPE-PS?

 PPE-PS is a tough and ductile amorphous material with exceptional impact resistance, low shrinkage, and low creep at elevated temperatures.
 PPE-PS has good hydrolytic stability, especially at elevated temperatures.
 It has good chemical resistance to a wide array of acids, bases, and other aqueous chemical solutions.
-PPE-PS is not degraded by UV radiation (rated F1 as per UL 746C).
-It has a flame retardant rating of UL94 V-0.
+UV and flame performance are grade dependent.
+Some grades achieve UL 746C F1 outdoor rating and UL94 V-0 flame rating, while others require additives or stabilization.
 PPE-PS can also produce parts with excellent surface finishes and can be readily painted.

 What Are the Disadvantages of PPE-PS?

 PPE-PS can experience environmental stress cracking when exposed to some mineral oils and ketones.
-It also tends to swell or dissolve when exposed to some organic solvents like aromatic or aliphatic hydrocarbons.
+It can swell or dissolve when exposed to some organic solvents such as aromatic hydrocarbons, and certain aliphatic hydrocarbons, depending on grade and exposure conditions.
 PPE-PS requires higher than typical processing temperatures.
-It can provide some challenges to processing, especially with 3D printing which requires heated enclosures, high extruder temperatures, and high bed temperatures.
+It can provide some challenges to processing, especially in 3D printing, which requires heated enclosures, high extruder temperatures, and high bed temperatures.

 How Does PPE-PS Affect Human Health?

 PPE-PS has no major negative effects on human health.
-Some additives and pigments, however, like carbon black may be carcinogenic.
-These pigments and additives are bonded to the plastic matrix and do not readily present an exposure risk to persons exposed to these elements under normal melt-processing conditions.
+Some additives, such as carbon black, are classified as possible carcinogens, but in PPE-PS they are bound in the polymer matrix, which limits exposure risk under normal processing conditions.
 PPE-PS particles can cause mechanical irritation if they come into contact with the eyes or other sensitive areas.

 Is PPE-PS Toxic?